pratik1724/digital-twin-deployment/SIMULATION_FLOW_DOCUMENTATION.md

-# DRM Simulation Flow - Complete Technical Documentation
+# DRM Simulation Flow - Complete Technical Documentation (Test Edit)

 ## Overview
 This document explains the complete flow when a user clicks the "RUN SIMULATION" button on the First Order Principle Simulation page.